Illumina/strelka/src/markdown/starlingUserGuide.md

 ## Introduction

-Manta is a structural variant caller for short sequencing reads.
-It is capable of discovering structural variants of any size and scoring these using both a diploid genotype model and a somatic model (when separate tumor and normal samples are specified).
-Structural variant discovery and scoring incorporate both paired-read fragment spanning and split read evidence.
+Starling (IsaacVariantCaller) is a small variant caller for short sequencing reads.
+It is capable of calling snps and small indels.
+Starling will call simple and complex indels up to a specified maximum size, currently defaulting to 50 bases or shorter.

 ## Method Overview

-Manta works by dividing the structural variant (SV) discovery process into two primary steps: (1) scanning the genome to find SV associated regions and (2) analysis, scoring and output of SVs found in such regions.
+For any genomic regions, starling works in multiple phases.
+Its calling process starts with candidate indel discovery, followed by read realignment, SNP and indel genotyping, and finally filtration and scoring.
+These steps are described in more detail below:

 1. **Build SV association graph** In this step the entire genome is scanned to discover evidence of possible SVs and large indels.
 This evidence is enumerated